3.36.3 Grading Policy

 If it is determined by the instructor that the student needs more than one semester to complete the work, a letter of support from a campus dean is required to be attached to the application.
 If the required work is not completed within the allotted time, the instructor may change the grade from an “I” to an “F” the day following the deadline established by the instructor.
 When the student has completed the necessary work to earn a grade, the instructor may submit a grade change form to the Records and Registration Department.

 AU grades: The “AU” grade means the student has audited the class.
-At the time of registration, the student must indicate that he/she chooses to audit a class.
+At the time of registration, the student must indicate the choice to audit a class.
 The audit permits attendance and participation in course activities.
 No credit is earned for an audited course, and financial aid does not cover the course.
 However, tuition and fees remain the same.
 Regular attendance without registration is not permitted.

 S and U Grades: “S” and “U” grades are to be used for internships and internship-like experiences and developmental Reading courses.
 “S” (Satisfactory) grades indicate the student met the standards for and completed the internship or internship-like experience.
 “S” grades do not affect grade point average calculations.
 “U” (Unsatisfactory) grades indicate that the student did not meet the standards for and/or complete the internship or internship-like experience.
 Unlike the “F” grade, “U” grades do not affect grade point average calculations but do affect completion percentage.
 “U” grades indicate the student did not complete the internship or internship-like experience.